cohesity/cohesity-appspec/sampleapp/README-Container.md

 ```

 ## Validation by Cohesity
-Send this tar.gz package to apps@cohesity.com to get this packa validated.
+Send this tar.gz package to developer@cohesity.com to get this package validated.